massimilianofronza/dragino/backups/README.md

+## Backups
+This folder is for backup files only.

+#### Files
-This folder is for backup files only. myConfigurations.h is a Radiohead configuration file I wrote when trying to configure the Dragino with the Radiohead library.
+* myConfigurations.h: a Radiohead configuration file I wrote when trying to configure the Dragino with the Radiohead library.